 Inspired by the En Plein Air exhibition on NYC’s High Line, “Go Out Doors-Neighbors” extends The Umbrella Arts Center’s “Go Out Doors” installation of artful recycled doors decorated by regional artists currently on display along the Bruce Freeman Rail Trail in West Concord’s Cultural District.
 These artworks are surprising waypoints of delight whose imagery “celebrates reconnection with nature, our senses, and healthful outdoor activity” to the succor of communities emerging from COVID-19 isolation.

 Accepted designs will appear on doors installed townwide in Arlington, and/or neighboring towns.
-Seeking proposals throughout the month of October.
 Read the complete call and specs here.

 Call for Artists: Utility Boxes in Arlington this Spring/Summer

 This spring, the Arlington Commission for Arts and Culture will continue its years’ long effort to transform some of the town’s utility boxes into unique works of art.
 Utility boxes sit on street corners and sidewalks, holding all the equipment that keeps our town ticking.
 They hold traffic light controls, cable connections, electric transformers and more.